 Not drinking does not necessarily mean one is recovered from alcoholism.
 Being recovered from alcoholism is the great promise as described in the Big Book.
 So sober time in AA does not necessarily mean a person is recovered from alcoholism.
 Especially if that person is not a real alcoholic as described in The Doctors Opinion, There is a Solution and More about Alcoholism chapters in the Big Book.

 It is a sad reality in the modern day AA fellowship.
-A good many people, some sober awhile in the fellowship have not taken short time to STUDY the basic texts of AA society.
+A good many people, some sober awhile in the fellowship have not taken some time to STUDY then two basic texts of AA society.
 The Big Book and Twelve and Twelve.
 They've been going to meetings for years and never studied even the first 164 pages of the Big Book.
 Why?
 Perhaps laziness?
 Resting on our laurels?
 Just going to meetings is easier?

 My group is a literature group.
 We make sure anybody new knows exactly what the AA program is as laid out in the literature.
 This is so they at least have the opportunity to know what's available and the promises of hope and recovery available if they are willing to do that work.